10 Hottest Tech Companies in Bristol

 G-Volution is a cleantech startup that has developed a dual-fuel system for automobiles.
 Its technology allows two or more fuels to combust simultaneously—for example, diesel and a lower carbon fuel like natural gas.
 Chris Smith founded the company in 2005 to aid the world in transitioning towards a zero-carbon economy.

-The company has raised £4.45m across six rounds, along with £1.83m from seven grants.
-G-Volution raised its most recent investment in June this year, totalling £2.07m.
-The company is operating largely in stealth mode, with only one named investor: Start Up and Early Stage Capital Fund.
+The company has raised £4.45m across six rounds and £1.83m from seven grants.
+G-Volution increased its most recent investment in June this year, totalling £2.07m.
+The company operates largely in stealth mode, with only one named investor: Start Up and Early Stage Capital Fund.

 4. XCD HR